fernandoPalluzzi/AF-LT/README.md

-# Early Allograft Failure (EAF) in Liver Transplantation (LT)
+# Allograft Failure (AF) in Liver Transplantation (LT)

-Sample size estimation and validation for EASE and L-GrAFT scores in the prevention and treatment of EAF in liver transplantation.
+Sample size estimation and validation for EASE and L-GrAFT scores in the prevention and treatment of AF in liver transplantation.

 ## Requirements